 MASP Lifetime Achievement Award 2019 – Joelene Goodover

-While serving as NASP Delegate, Joelene found a passion working with the Children’s Fund and the groups’ annual auction event.
-She was very proud of the work of the Children’s Fund including the playgrounds built for under privileged schools, providing books to schools and going to schools to read books or hold assemblies in the cities where NASP conventions were held.
+While serving as NASP Delegate, Joelene found a passion for working with the Children’s Fund and the groups’ annual auction event.
+She was very proud of the work of the Children’s Fund including the playgrounds built for underprivileged schools, providing books to schools, and going to schools to read books or hold assemblies in the cities where NASP conventions were held.
 Her work with this group spanned a decade and that group has named their disaster relief fund in her name.

-As the MASP organization we are deeply thankful for the impact Joelene had for our group and the state.
+As the MASP organization, we are deeply thankful for the impact Joelene had on our group and the state.
 She is very deserving of this award.
 Although she lost her battle to cancer in February 2019, being able to honor her at Fall Conference, an event dear to her heart, brings her legacy full circle.

 Thank you to Joelene’s son Andy who came to accept this award for the Goodover family.

 Juliana Robinson – 2019-2020 School Psychologist of the Year